Here’s Why 2021 Could Be Good for Organized Labor

 These orders add to Biden’s $1.9 trillion COVID-19 relief plan, but many of his ambitious goals will still need to make their way through Congress where Democrats hold a razor thin majority.
 Unions have expressed enthusiasm about Biden’s initial steps—especially the call to pay federal employees $15 per hour.

 “Too often the Black and brown workers, especially women, who keep our government running behind the scenes have been ignored and their work devalued.
-These courageous workers have been speaking up and making their voices heard,” SIEU International President Mary Kay Henry said in a statement.
+These courageous workers have been speaking up and making their voices heard,” SEIU International President Mary Kay Henry said in a statement.
 “It’s a breath of fresh air to have a president who stands shoulder-to-shoulder with them and we look forward to seeing what else comes from the Biden administration.”